alexwelch/responsive-user-avatar-demo/post.md

 Our scenario was analagous to the following:

 Let's say you are an engineer for Twitter and you need to display a users avatar on their show page, but you need to serve a small, medium, or large image based on the resolution of the device accessing the page.
-This was a good candidate for CSS media queries, except that the image url needed to be obtained from our User object (in Ruby).
-We decided to cross that bridge when we got there and spike on an initial proof-of-concept.
+This is a potential candidate for CSS media queries, except that the image url needs to be obtained from our User object (in Ruby).
+Let's cross that bridge when we get there and spike on an initial proof-of-concept.

 #### users#show view ####